That this House takes note of the future capability of the United Kingdom’s armed forces in the current international situation.

 Of the three armed services, my real concern today is the Royal Navy.
 The Royal Navy is under the greatest pressure of all the three services and has been cut disastrously to below a sustainable level, both in platforms and in people.
 I do not dispute for a second that the Type 45 destroyers and the Type 26 frigates will be much more capable platforms, delivering much more kinetic power.
 But there is one problem: they can only be in one place at a time, and we simply do not have enough platforms, particularly if we have to prepare for the possibility of the carrier battle groups.
 The Queen Elizabeth class ships would have to be defended entirely by Royal Navy assets.
 I think we are going to struggle to do that, and it is critical that the Government address that point.

-The RAF is already is already operating flat out on its existing missions.
+The RAF is already operating flat out on its existing missions.
 The air police work in the Baltics, in Syria and in Iraq, and provide quick-reaction aircraft in the Falklands.
 Those are all fairly modest operations, and I do not see any spare capacity there at all.
 Although I strongly welcome General Carter’s new focus on deploying the Army at divisional strength with new strike brigades, no provision at all seems to be made in SDSR 2015 regarding where the air defence role is going to come from.
 Our Rapier forces are fully committed to defending the Falklands.
 Pulling them out of there would send a very unfortunate signal.

 There is more work to be done.
 I do not think the strategy is complete.
 Of course, Ministers will have to make a very difficult set of decisions about resources.
 But the bottom line is simply this: these are the most dangerous times since the end of the Cold War.
 We are taking more risks with the defence of the United Kingdom than we reasonably ought to be taking.